cjwdolly-droid/VTPEH6270_CP05/README.md

-# VTPEH6270 Checkpoints
+# VTPHE6270 Final Project

-## Project title and brief description
+## Project Description

 This project explores selected variables from the 2023 New York State Department of Health Behavioral Risk Factor Surveillance System (NYSDOH BRFSS) dataset.
-The project includes data acquisition, variable selection, descriptive data exploration, and a simulation exercise examining how effect size, sample size, and noise level can influence statistical results.
-Output files include figures and other generated results from the analysis.

-## Author(s) and affiliations
-Jiawen Chen
+The analysis focuses on the relationship between weekly physical activity and body weight among adults in New York State.

+The project includes:

+- Data cleaning and analysis
+- Descriptive data exploration
+- Multiple linear regression analysis
+- Assumption checking
+- Interactive Shiny application

+---

+## Author Information

+**Jiawen Chen**
 Cornell University

-## Contact information
-jc3783@cornell.edu
+Contact: jc3783@cornell.edu

+---

-## Research question/objectives
+## Research Objectives

-The objectives of this project are:
+The objectives of this project are to:

+- Examine the association between weekly physical activity and body weight
+- Explore demographic differences in body weight
+- Evaluate linear regression model assumptions
+- Demonstrate statistical concepts using simulation methods

+---

+## Data Source

-1. Inspect the original NYSDOH BRFSS 2023 dataset.
+The primary data source is the 2023 NYSDOH BRFSS Survey Data.
-2. Create a smaller analytic subset containing selected variables of interest.
-3. Explore patterns in demographic and health-related variables.
-4. Use simulation to demonstrate how statistical findings may vary under different combinations of effect size, sample size, and noise.

-## Data source and description
-The primary data source is the 2023 NYSDOH BRFSS Survey Data, which is publicly available from the New York State Health Data website.
-Because the original unprocessed data file exceeds GitHub's file size limit, it is not stored directly in this repository.
-The file can be downloaded from the public NYSDOH source using the script `Original data file.R`.
+Because the original raw dataset exceeds GitHub file size limits, it is not directly stored in this repository.
+The data can be accessed from the New York State Health Data website and imported using the provided R scripts.

-Selected variables in the analytic subset include:
+Selected variables used in the analytic subset include:

 - PASMIN_
 - WTKG3
 - GENHLTH